nomocas/babelute/README.md

 	- to interpret sentences in many context with specific __fine grained dedicated semantics__ (called __pragmatics__)

-What is the final usage ?

-So at usage (when you use DSLs written with Babelute) : you talk a lot ("babbelen" in Flemish), by writting structured sentences, using different DSLs to __describe__ things accuratly and generally, at higher level possible...
-Then maybe you "still talking" by __translating__ your sentences to more specific DSL sentences...
-And then you stop talking ("babbel uit") and you simply __do concreetly__ what you've said in a particular context.
-(You interpret sentences through choosen __pragmatics.__)

- Describe generally, maybe translate specifically, then act concreetly as needed.
-That's the main idea...

 ## Core Libraries

 - babelute (this lib)